Traditional Banana Pudding

 - In a large bowl, beat egg whites and cream of tartar with a mixer at high speed until soft peaks form.
 Gradually add remaining 11⁄3 cups sugar, beating until stiff peaks form.
 Spoon over pudding, spreading to seal edges.

-- Bake until lightly browned, about 10 minutes.
+- Bake at 350 until lightly browned, about 10 minutes.
 Garnish edges of pudding with vanilla wafers, if desired.
 Let cool for 10 minutes before serving.